bastos-rcd/ParkSmart/README.md

 ## Technologies Used

 - **MQTT** : Used to collect real-time parking data (availability, status).
-- **Python** : Backend language used to process data and interact with the database.
+- **PHP** : Backend language used to process data and interact with the database.
 - **MySQL** : Database for storing parking information (location, availability, etc.).
 - **Nginx** : Web server to deploy the application.
 - **Docker** : Used to orchestrate and isolate the different services.